ropensci/stplanr/README.md

 # stplanr

-This is an R package for sustainable transport planning in R (stplanr).
+This is a package for sustainable transport planning in R (stplanr).

 It brings together a range of tools for transport planning practitioners and researchers to better understand transport systems and inform policy.